Bachelor of Science (Biomedical Science)

 Average intake: 45

-- Biomedical Science (including Introduction to Science Communication, essays and Biomedical Science Debates)
+- Biomedical Science (including Science Communication, Essays, Debates)

-- Biomedical Science II (includes Biomedical Science essays/seminars and a Community Knowledge Initiative programme)
+- Biomedical Science (including Seminars and Community Knowledge Initiative projects)

 - Biostatistics and Bioinformatics